blueink38/budget-tracker/README.md

 # Budget Tracker
   ![badge](https://img.shields.io/badge/Created_With-LOVE-pink.svg)

-> This is a tool to help visually organize a team.
+> This application allows a user to track their income and expenses with or without an internet connection.

 ## Table of contents
 * [General info](#general-info)